Mathematics (MA)

 Typically offered in Fall and Spring

-Prerequisite: MA 111 or MA 108 with grade of C- or better, or 550 or better on the SAT Subject Test in Mathematics Level 2 or the NCSU Math Skills Test, or 2 or better on an AP Calculus exam.
+Prerequisite: MA 111 or MA 108 with a grade C- or better or qualifying score on math placement exam.
 Credit is not allowed for both MA 141 and MA 121 or MA 131.

 GEP Mathematical Sciences